The office will be closed from May 22nd to May 25th for Memorial Day.

 Sleep apnea affects millions of adults, yet many live with it for years without knowing.
 Snoring, poor sleep, and daytime fatigue are often dismissed as normal stress or aging.
 In reality, untreated sleep apnea can affect heart health, concentration, and overall quality of life.
-For many people searching for a
+For many people searching for a sleep apnea dentist near me, the dental office becomes the first place where answers begin.
+Oral appliance therapy offers a practical, dentist-led approach that fits easily into daily life and supports better sleep without complex equipment.

 Sleep apnea occurs when breathing repeatedly slows or stops during sleep, disrupting normal rest and oxygen flow.
 The most common form, obstructive sleep apnea, occurs when the airway collapses or becomes blocked by relaxed tissues in the throat.
 These interruptions reduce oxygen levels and disrupt sleep cycles, even if the person never fully wakes.